451st Air Expeditionary Group: War in Afghanistan

 The 451st Air Expeditionary Group was activated in 2002, conducting operations from Kandahar Airfield, Afghanistan.
 The group was responsible for air control of the southern region of Afghanistan, launch and recovery operations for the MQ-1 Predator and MQ-9 Reaper aircraft, the employment of combat search and rescue forces throughout the entire country, and ground security and airfield defence.
 Included in the group were safety, logistics, communications, and civil engineer activities.

 Due to the growth in size and requirements of the USAF mission at Kandahar, the 451 AEG was enlarged into the 451st Air Expeditionary Wing (451 AEW) and activated as such on 2 July 2009.

 The wing was downsized to a group in January 2014 as part of the Afghanistan drawdown.

+The group was evacuated from Afghanistan in 2021 as part of the overall 2020–2021 U.S. troop withdrawal from Afghanistan and have become effectively inactive.